koendv/vacuum-pump-controller/README.md

 | M911 | read vacuum at pump               |
 | M912 | read vacuum at nozzle1            |
 | M913 | read vacuum at nozzle2            |

-These commands are intended for computer-to-computer interaction.
-Different from the other commands, the *m-code* commands are not echoed back when you type them, and no ``>`` prompt is printed when the command is finished.

 Example:
 Switch pump on.